Brain2life/flux-workshop/workshop-01/README.md

 If the repository does not exist, you must create it manually on GitHub beforehand (using either the web UI, `gh` CLI, or Git commands).

-Repository cab either be public or private.
+Repository can either be public or private.

 ### Generate SSH keys and test connectivity to GitHub